The Types Of Video Analytics Software for CCTV

 Forensic platforms are not always the right tool for perimeter intrusion detection.
 They can support investigations and provide operational intelligence, but real time perimeter protection typically needs low latency alerting and strong false alarm resistance.

-Platform Vendors Versus Feature Vendors
+Analytics Software Platform Vendors vs Feature Vendors

 In procurement, you will typically see two vendor families.